 You can pay your rent any of the following ways.
-Make sure you have your tenancy reference number available – you can find this on your monthly rental statement.
+Make sure you have your tenancy reference number available.

-Direct Debit and it is by far the easiest way to pay your rent and we encourage you to switch to this payment method, if you haven’t already.
+Direct Debit is by far the easiest way to pay your rent and we encourage you to switch to this payment method, if you haven’t already.

-You will need a bank or building society account but once you have set up your Direct Debit you don’t have to worry about it again, as it will come to us regularly on a date that you chose; either weekly, monthly, 4-weekly or fortnightly.
+You will need a bank or building society account but once you have set up your Direct Debit you don’t have to worry about it again, as it will come to us regularly on a date that you choose.
 No late payments, no last minute trips to the bank, building society or Post Office!

 Find out more about setting up a bank or building society account here.

 You can pay your rent online at www.jjhousing.co.uk but you will need to do this manually each month.
 We accept credit or debit cards online.

 We accept payments over the phone by debit card.
 Please contact our Customer Service Hub to pay.

 You can order a swipe card through our Income Servcies Team.
 Once you have a swipe card, you can pay by cash, cheque or debit/credit card at any Allpay Paypoint.
 Most Post Offices or Giro Banks have the Paypoint facility.
 Your swipe card is linked to your rent account, so payments will automatically be posted onto your resident/tenant account.

 It is really important that you pay you rent on time, as it forms part of the tenancy agreement you signed with us.
 Even if you are receiving welfare payments or Universal Credit you are still responsible for paying your rent and service charge on time.